xandercai/papers-past-topic-modeling/README.md

 ## Dataset

+The raw dataset is part of the [papers past](https://paperspast.natlib.govt.nz/newspapers) dataset, you can download it by API [here](https://natlib.govt.nz/about-us/open-data/papers-past-metadata).

-The Papers Past dataset contains:
+The raw dataset contains:
 * total 33 GB,
 * total 68 files,
 * total 16,731,578 documents,